 Found in many First Nations cultures, the feather is a powerful Indigenous symbol of courage, strength and respect.
 In our logo, the feather reaffirms our Indigenous identity and illustrates our commitment to and respect for different cultures.
 It also represents nature and wildlife.

-The tree rings represent our connection to the land and the inextricable link between past and future generations.
-Our actions, rooted in the knowledge and traditions of past generations, are carried out with an eye to their impact on the land and future generations.
+The tree rings represent our connection to the land and the immutable bond between past and future generations.
+Our actions are rooted in the knowledge and traditions of past generations and are taken by weighing the impact on the land and future generations.

-This visual element represents both the ripples of the water and the vibrations of the drum.
-The ripples in the water are a reminder of the impact of our actions on the land and on living things.
-The vibrations of the drum evoke the unifying power of the drum and the inextricable link between culture and land for First Nations.
-We are recognized for our ability to bring together stakeholders to support First Nations’ sustainable development actions and enable them to join forces to achieve this common goal.
+The rings also represent both the ripples of the water and the vibrations of the drum.
+The ripples in the water are a reminder of the impact of our actions on the land and living things.
+The vibrations of the drum evoke its unifying power and the undying connection, for First Nations, between land and culture.
+We are known for our ability to bring stakeholders together to support First Nations as they pursue sustainable development and set the conditions so that they can join forces to achieve this common goal.

 The circle is a powerful symbol.
 It has no beginning and no end.
-It represents the cycles of life and the seasons, as well as notions of equity and interconnectedness between people, land and animals.
+It represents the cyclical nature of life and the seasons and stands for equity and the interconnectedness of land, animals and people.
 We recognize this interconnectedness and the fact that everyone has a role to play in achieving the goals of sustainable development.
-That’s why working with all stakeholders and respecting knowledge and different cultures are at the core of everything we do.
+That’s why working with all stakeholders and respecting their knowledge and cultures is at the core of everything we do.

-We are grateful for the contribution of our internal teams, whose cultural knowledge was essential to the strategic thinking exercise and the creation of this new image, particularly in terms of respecting our identity.
-We would also like to thank the experts at Dactylo communication for their invaluable support throughout the process.
+We are grateful for the contribution of our internal teams.
+Their cultural knowledge was essential to the strategic thinking process and the creation of this new image, particularly in terms of respecting our identity.
+We would also like to thank the experts at Dactylo Communication for their invaluable support throughout the process.

-Our website also showcases the Indigenous talent of photographers from different Nations who transport us to the land, allowing us to contemplate the flora and fauna and highlighting their cultures.
+Our website also showcases the talent of Indigenous photographers from various First Nations.
+Their pictures transport us out onto the land, offering a chance to marvel at the plants and wildlife while also celebrating First Nations cultures.
 We thank them sincerely and encourage you to get to know these artists.

 The rollout of our new brand image begins today.
 Please share this news with your network!